Manchu people: Octagonal drum

-Octagonal drum is a type of Manchu folk art that was popular among bannermen, especially in Beijing.
-It is said that octagonal drum originated with the snare drum of the Eight-banner military and the music was made by banner soldiers on the way home from victory in the battle of Jinchuan.
+An octagonal drum is a type of Manchu folk art that was popular among bannermen, especially in Beijing.
+It is said that the octagonal drum originated with the snare drum of the Eight-banner military and the music was made by banner soldiers on the way home from victory in the battle of Jinchuan.
 The drum is composed of wood surrounded by bells.
-The drumhead is made by wyrmhide with tassels at the bottom.
+The drumhead is made of wyrmhide with tassels at the bottom.
 The colors of the tassels are yellow, white, red, and blue, which represent the four colors of the Eight Banners.
 Drummers use their fingers to hit the drumhead and shake the drum to ring the bells.
 Traditionally, octagonal drum is performed by three people.
-One is the harpist; one is the clown who is responsible for harlequinade; and the third is the singer.
+One is the harpist; one is the clown responsible for the harlequinade; and the third is the singer.